 During the Mini Explorers event, participants observe the inhabitants and have an opportunity to make unique gifts for the animals at the park.
 There are also various crafts and outdoor games.
 The members of the Learning team run all of the activities.

-The program lasts three days, starting at 9:30 am and ending at 3:00 pm each day.
+The program lasts three days, starting at 9:30 am and ending at 3:00 pm daily.

 Events At Knowsley Safari Park

 Every year there are new events at the park.
 In 2012, the Olympic torch relay took place here.
-6,000 plus families and children watched.
+Six thousand plus families and children watched.
 It was also the venue for the Britain cycling tour stage two in 2012.
 The same tour was hosted in September 2013.

 Knowsley Safari Park Opening Hours